This post may contain affiliate links. Please see our disclosure policy.

 4. Spray on damp hair before blow-drying.
 Mist hair lightly a second time before heat styling.

-If you used distilled water, the spray will last longer than if you use regular tap water.
-Also, rosemary essential oil will act as a natural preservative and will make the spray last longer if using.
+If you use distilled water, the spray will last longer than if you use regular tap water.
+Also, rosemary essential oil will act as a natural preservative and will make the spray last longer if used.

-You can also store in the refrigerator to extend the shelf life.
+You can also store it in the refrigerator to extend the shelf life.

 Prep: 2 minutes